 Jenni is responsible for the day to day operations and business development of our London Studio in collaboration with the UK Senior Management team.
 Jenni also team leads projects and has stagelighting systems design consultancy experience from her seven years at Charcoalblue.

-Jenni has nearly fifteen years’ experience as a theatre practitioner having worked prior to Charcoalblue on a freelance basis for regional touring companies such as Northern Broadsides.
-Jenni also worked for a number of years in theatre sales and marketing for the Palace Theatre & Opera House, Manchester.
+Jenni has sixteen years’ experience as a theatre practitioner, working on a freelance basis for regional touring companies such as Northern Broadsides.
+Prior to this, Jenni worked for several years in theatre sales and marketing for the Palace Theatre & Opera House, Manchester.

 Jenni’s consultancy work with Charcoalblue includes The Peter Hall Performing Arts Centre at The Perse School, The Factory in Manchester and Le Théâtre Elisabéthain au Château D'Hardelot.

 Jenni and Gary with the New Wimbledon Theatre's Tamykha Patterson and Greg Allen at the Technical Theatre Awards in 2015 (photo: Alex-Brenner).

 Jenni and the team enjoy the sights whilst at Showlight 2017 in Florence.

 What's the greatest lesson you've learnt as a Theatre Consultant?